mollie/api-documentation/source/reference/v2/balances-api/get-balance.rst

               .. type:: string

-            - A string containing the exact EUR amount you want to charge in.
+            - A string containing the exact EUR threshold.
 Make sure to send the right amount of decimals.
 Non-string values are not accepted.

-   * - ``payoutMethod``
+   * - ``transferDestination``

        .. type:: object

-     - The method configured to be used to pay out the balance, once the balance is eligible for payout according to its ``payoutFrequency`` and ``payoutThreshold``.
+     - The destination where the available amount will be automatically transfered to if a ``transferFrequency`` is configured.

        .. list-table::
           :widths: auto